 “One of my favorite things about being a sales engineer is that there isn’t a typical workday, per se.
 I do product demos, either remote or onsite, when possible, as well as Request for Proposal/Request for Information responses, maintaining demo databases, and keeping up to date on our products and their new modules, features, etc.”

-In terms of career opportunities, there are plenty of routes you can take.
-Ankita Bhosle discusses these options:
+In terms of career opportunities in the wider job market, there are plenty of routes in related fields you can take.
+Ankita Bhosle discusses these options and job types:

 What is the average sales engineer salary?

 A sales engineering salary varies depending on company, industry and previous experience.
-As of January 2021, Glassdoor entries suggest that a sales engineer salary in the U.S. hovers around $50,000 on the lower end and over $100,000 at the higher end.
+As of January 2022, Glassdoor entries suggest that a sales engineer job salary in the U.S. hovers around $58,000 on the lower end and over $152,000 at the higher end.
+The U.S. national average in terms of annual salary is $94,002.

-Even if you secure a position with a lower base salary, many sales engineers are paid on a base/quota compensation scheme such as the 70/30 rule wherein 70% of the salary is base and 30% comes from hitting your quota.
+Even if you secure a position with a lower base salary, many sales engineers are paid on a base/quota compensation scheme such as the 70/30 rule wherein 70% of the salary is base and 30% comes from hitting your quota and receiving additional cash compensation.

 Things to consider when hiring a sales engineer

-Because of the collaborative nature of the role, it’s key that your sales engineers work well with your sales team.
+Because of the collaborative nature of sales engineer jobs, it’s key that your sales engineers work well with your sales team.
 For this reason, it’s worth exploring your current professional network for referrals and recommendations.
 Make sure to follow a structured hiring strategy to attract the right talent, with the required qualities, at the right time.

 You should also narrow your search by the type of technical skillset and sales techniques that are important and relevant for your company.
 LinkedIn has a great search function that lets you look for potential recruits by location, experience, current companies and industry.
 You can also use LinkedIn Recruiter to narrow your search based on the sales skills and technical product knowledge you’re seeking.